Romani people in the United Kingdom

 Romani people have been recorded in the United Kingdom since at least the early 16th century.
 There are estimated to be around 225,000 Romani people residing in the UK.
-This includes the Romanichal and Kalé, and those stemming from more recent migrations from mainland Europe (particularly Central and Eastern Europe), the bulk of which took place just prior to World War I, in the 1930s, in the late 1990s/early 2000s, and after EU expansion in 2004.
+This includes the Romanichal, Kalé and a sizeable population of recent Romani migrants from mainland Europe, particularly Central and Eastern Europe, the bulk of whom immigrated into the UK in the late 1990s/early 2000s and after EU expansion in 2004.
+They are considered part of the Gypsy (Romani), Roma and Traveller (GRT) community.
+In the UK, Romanies are classified as white.
+However, some Romanies do not identify as white, as historical persecution has contributed to an "uncertain whiteness" that sets them apart from other white groups.